ISG-Siegen/assembled/README.md

 We use [py.test](https://docs.pytest.org/en/latest/) for unit testing.

-After installing it, while in the root directory (and in the current environment), call:
+While in the root directory (and in the current environment), call:

 ```bash
 python -m pytest tests/
 ```

+## Some Notes on Design Decision
+* We do not support repetitions in a metatask itself.
+We argue that in such case the repetitions are "outside" of the metatasks.
+In other words, to benchmark n-repeated k-fold we think it is more appropriate to create n metatasks instead of 1 containing all repetition data.
+Not sure if this is the best way to for the future but for now it is okay.
+  * Including n-repeated in a metatask could be achieved by adding appropriate prefixes to the base models and making the fold_indicator a 2D array.

 # Known Issues